openedx/edx-documentation/en_us/shared/students/sfd_discussions/provide_feedback.rst

  :alt: A question and a response, with the Mark as Answer icon circled.

-After at least one response is marked as the answer, a check or tick mark image replaces the question mark image for the post in the list of posts.
+After at least one response is marked as the answer, a check or tick mark image replaces the question mark image for the post in the discussion navigation pane.

 .. image:: ../../../shared/students/Images/Disc_AnsweredInList.png
  :width: 300